Woahai321/DiscoCraft/README.md

 We would like to express our gratitude to Meta and the Audiocraft team for their amazing work on creating such a powerful library.
 DiscoCraft would not be possible without them.

+## 💰 Donations

+If you find our work useful and would like to support us, feel free to make a donation using the addresses below:

+- BTC (Bitcoin): `bc1qxjpfszwvy3ty33weu6tjkr394uq30jwkysp4x0`
+- ETH (Ethereum): `0xAF3ADE79B7304784049D200ea50352D1C717d7f2`

+Thank you for your support!

 ## License

 DiscoCraft is released under the [MIT License](https://github.com/WoahAi321/DiscoCraft/blob/main/LICENSE).
 Feel free to use it, modify it, and contribute to it as per the terms of the license.